Everest Luxury Lodge Trek -itinerary

 Day 01: Arrive at Kathmandu airport (1345m):

-You will be meeting by our representative and transfer to hotel and a short brief about the trekking after refreshment.
-Overnight at Tibet International hotel (Breakfast).
+You will be meet by our representative and transfer to hotel and a short brief about the trekking after refreshment.
+Overnight at hotel.

 Day 02: Kathmandu Sightseeing:

 Breakfast at hotel, visit to Kathmandu Durbar Square, Monkey Temple, Pashupatinath Temple and Baudhanath Stupa.
-Overnight at Tibet International hotel or similar standard.
-(Breakfast).
+Overnight at hotel.

 Day 03: Kathmandu - Lukla (2880m) - Phakding (2652m):